-AFNR.HS.10.1 E Evaluate of the AF career opportunities and means to achieve those opportunities in each NR career pathways.
-AFNR.HS.1 10.1.a Demonstrate personal responsibility in the workplace and community.
-AFNR.HS.1 10.1.b Demonstrate career readiness skills for career success.
-AFNR.HS.1 10.1.c Evaluate the steps and requirements to pursue a career opportunity in an AFNR career pathway.
-AFNR.HS.1 10.1.d Apply appropriate academic and technical skills to demonstrate career success.
-AFNR.HS.1 10.1.e Examine career opportunities that are matched to personal life skills and talents and career goals in an AFNR pathway of interest.
+AFNR.HS.10.1 Evaluate career opportunities and means to achieve those opportunities in each of the AFNR career pathways.

+AFNR.HS.10.1.a Demonstrate personal responsibility in the workplace and community.
+AFNR.HS.10.1.b Demonstrate career readiness skills for career success.
+AFNR.HS.10.1.c Evaluate the steps and requirements to pursue a career opportunity in an AFNR career pathway.
+AFNR.HS.10.1.d Apply appropriate academic and technical skills to demonstrate career success.
+AFNR.HS.10.1.e Examine career opportunities that are matched to personal life skills and talents and career goals in an AFNR pathway of interest.

 AFNR.HS.10.2 Develop employability skills for college and career readiness within AFNR.

-AFNR.HS.1 10.2.a Model personal responsibility and demonstrate safety in the workplace and community.
-AFNR.HS.1 10.2.b Synthesize information, knowledge, and experience to generate original ideas and challenge assumptions in the workplace and community.
-AFNR.HS.1 10.2.c Apply reason and logic to evaluate workplace and community situations from multiple perspectives.
-AFNR.HS.1 10.2.d Investigate, prioritize, and select solutions to solve problems in the workplace community.
-AFNR.HS.1 10.2.e Contribute to team-oriented projects and build consensus to accomplish results using cultural global competence in the workplace and community.
-AFNR.HS.1 10.2.f Identify and demonstrate personal financial management and planning.
+AFNR.HS.10.2.a Model personal responsibility and demonstrate safety in the workplace and community.
+AFNR.HS.10.2.b Synthesize information, knowledge, and experience to generate original ideas and challenge assumptions in the workplace and community.
+AFNR.HS.10.2.c Apply reason and logic to evaluate workplace and community situations from multiple perspectives.
+AFNR.HS.10.2.d Investigate, prioritize, and select solutions to solve problems in the workplace community.
+AFNR.HS.10.2.e Contribute to team-oriented projects and build consensus to accomplish results using cultural global competence in the workplace and community.
+AFNR.HS.10.2.f Identify and demonstrate personal financial management and planning.